January 5, 2025

 You can be the best contractor with great customer service, reasonable prices, on-time delivery, and quality products and services, but all it takes is for the proposal not to follow instructions, fail to address the Government’s concerns in detail, or have a price higher than your competitors and you won’t win no matter how much anyone likes you.

-How much an agency likes you only comes into play in the evaluation of the company’s past performance for a contract.
+Some GovCons will tell you that the positive name recognition helps to elevate a company in the source selection process.
+But how much an agency likes you only comes into play in the evaluation of the company’s past performance for a contract.
 That's because it is documented on past performance questionnaires (PPQs) and/or in the Contractor Performance Assessment Reporting System (CPARS).
 It cannot come from the reviewer's knowledge of your company, unless they were a past customer and provided either a PPQ for this specific solicitation or were part of the team providing performance feedback in a formal CPARS report.
 And remember that past performance is only one of the many criteria that may be included as a factor considered in the technical review of your quote, offer, proposal.

 The Source Selection Authority (SSA) makes that final decision and that person may also have knowledge of your company or a relationship, especially if you are an incumbent.
 But their rapport and knowledge of your company can only come into play if –